-- The branch is loaded above its applicable normal or emergency rating adjusted for reliability margin in the post-project model. - The Power Transfer Distribution Factor (PTDF) is greater than 5% or the Outage Transfer Distribution Factor (OTDF) is greater than 3%. - The increase in loading on the branch is greater than 1 MW.
+- The flowgate is loaded above its flowgate rating in the post-TSR model. - The Power Transfer Distribution Factor ("PTDF") is greater than 5% or the Outage Transfer Distribution Factor ("OTDF") is greater than 3%. - The increase in loading on the branch is greater than 1 MW.

-Flowgates normally monitored by LG&E/KU will be monitored in the study using the list of flowgates posted on the LG&E/KU OASIS.
-The posted flowgates include LG&E/KU flowgates as well as reciprocally coordinated flowgates.
-For NRIS requests, a flowgate analysis will be performed considering the reliability margins.
+Non-LG&E/KU owned flowgates normally monitored by the ITO will be monitored in the study using the list of flowgates posted on the LG&E and KU OASIS.
+Non-LG&E/KU flowgate analysis will be performed considering the ATC components as provided by the flowgate owner.
 A flowgate analysis will not be performed for ERIS requests.